 A golf course rater’s work is often taken for granted, although they have a crucial role in the game’s development.
 They evaluate multiple factors within a golf course, such as the topography and water hazards.
 They are also able to evaluate different golf accessories such as golf rangefinders and how well they work in real-life situations.

 Raters are in charge of evaluating each course’s holes for all golfers, regardless of their scratch or bogey players.
 The “scratch” rating is often referred to as “Course Rating.”
 On the other hand, the “bogey” rating is used to calculate the “Slope Rating.”
 All of these concepts are crucial to understanding how golf works in its entirety.

-If you want to become a golf course rater, it will help you get in touch with your state’s respective association.
+If you want to become a golf course rater, it will help you get in touch with your state’s respective associations.
 Although you can take courses to become a golf course rater, this step is what you should do first before taking such a major decision.